Our Client, St John Emergency Ambulance Service are seeking Emergency Care Assistants to join the their team.

 - Replenishing, restocking and replacing items on station and vehicles.

 - Completing paperwork e.g. case sheets, incident reports, Police Statements etc.

 - Attend court if required and give evidence or be cross examined under oath.

 - Record promptly and in accordance with Service Procedures any accident / incident in which you are involved in whilst on duty.

 - Reporting any faults or breakdowns and completing the appropriate records.

 - Maintain the confidentiality of information about patients, staff and other health service business in accordance with the Service’s Procedures.
 Individuals must not, without prior permission, disclose any information regarding patients or staff.

-- Have a responsibility to ensure that the Service’s ‘Health and Safety’ Policies and Procedures are complied with to maintain a safe working environment for patients, visitors and employees.
-All staff have a duty to protect their own health and safety and that of other people who may be affected by their acts or omissions.
+- Have a responsibility to ensure that the Service’s health and safety policies and procedures are complied with to maintain a safe working environment for patients, visitors and employees.
+All staff have a duty to protect their own health and safety and that of others persons who may be affected by their acts or omissions.

 - Be required to comply with the Service’s Policies, Procedures and appropriate Clinical Governance protocols in place and as amended from time-to-time.
 These are available to read on the intranet and all employees are required to acquaint themselves with them.

 - The hours of duty will be determined by the requirements of the post and require full flexibility on the part of the post holder and will average 38 hours per week.